duongnganh/codeu_project_2017/new/README.md

        $ sh make-and-test.sh
        ```

+  1. If the tables are not yet created, creat tables.
+This is done once.
+       $ sh run_createTable.sh

+     To delete the created tables:
+       $ sh run_deleteTable.sh

   1. To run the project you will need to run both the client and the server.
 Run
      the following two commands in separate shells: